 - Write for search engine bots.

 Yes, we all hope that the content we spend so much time researching, writing and uploading will be carefully read by an admiring fan base.
 But in reality, many of your pages won’t ever be read fully.
-The main reason you’re working to add good content to your website is to flood your site with regularly updated and relevant keywords and phrases that Google and Bing will find and rank highly (this is known as search engine optimization, or SEO).
+The main reason you’re working to add good content to your website is to flood your site with regularly updated and relevant keywords and phrases that Google will find and rank highly (this is known as organic search engine optimization, or organic SEO).
 This means you need to take the time to identify the keywords people will (or should) use to find your site, and then incorporate these keywords into your copy.
 The trick here is that you need to find the balance between sprinkling in a few keywords versus cramming sentences full of awkward, forced phrases.
-(Learn more about SEO mastery here).
+(We've compiled more info about SEO tools here).

 - Be precise and correct, and always proofread.